hohehohe0509/DSR-HK/README.md

 ## Requirements
-The entire experiment is running in an Ubuntu environment with Cuda version 11.8.
+The entire experiment is running in an Ubuntu environment with Cuda version 11.8 and python 3.10.
 Please download and install the following packages to configure the environment:
 ```
 #cuda 11.8

 pip install --user -U scikit-learn==0.23.2
-pip install python 3.10
 pip install pytorch 2.0.1+cu118
 pip install numpy 1.26.2
 pip install scipy 1.11.4